-Computer science, with its emphasis on abstract thinking, problem solving, mathematical reasoning, and software engineering principles, is a good foundation for the higher study of any science or engineering-based course.
+With its emphasis on abstract thinking, problem-solving, mathematical reasoning, and software engineering principles, computer science is a good foundation for the higher study of any science or engineering-based course.
 Alternatively, studying computer science could facilitate direct entry into employment, with UTC Leeds students having skills directly relevant to software development and cybersecurity roles.

 Our GSCE course is an optional subject and is available to all students joining UTC Leeds who choose to study the subject.

-- Year 10 students learn how to program computers using the Visual Basic programming language and use this language for the two years of their GCSE studies at UTC Leeds.
-Visual Basic is an excellent language to use to learn structured programming principles and to equip students with a solid base from which transferable programming skills can be developed.
+Year 10 students learn how to program computers using the Visual Basic programming language and use this language for the two years of their GCSE studies at UTC Leeds.
+Visual Basic is an excellent language for learning structured programming principles and to equip students with a solid base from which transferable programming skills can be developed.
 There are extension opportunities in lessons for students to program in other languages such as C# and Python as well as to learn and develop computer game programming techniques.

-- The study of programming using selection and iteration constructs, and using subroutines, will underpin the fundamentals of writing and tracing algorithms.
+- Selection and iteration constructs, and using subroutines, which underpin the fundamentals of writing and tracing algorithms.

 - Data representation using binary numbers, including binary arithmetic and how computers digitise sound and images.

 - Digital logic circuits and Boolean algebraic notation and manipulation.

 Students continue their study of algorithms and programming from year 10 and also study: